noghartt/blog/src/content/lists/list-of-books-that-i-read.md

 ---
-title: Lists of books that I read (or I will read)
+title: Lists of books that I read
 tags:
   - list
 ---